couchbaselabs/chronos/README.md

 The chronos tool is designed to get live stats from a couchbase server and display them in a terminal user interface.

 It takes the node ip information and the stats that needs to be polled along with authentication information and other settings as flags
+It takes the node ip information and the stats that needs to be polled along with authentication information and other settings as flags

 ## Getting Started
 - Clone the repo and start the tool using go run .